Skip to Content

 You're required to maintain emergency lighting at tread level, with most Florida building codes specifying one-foot candle illumination.
 Warning signs must be properly placed in potentially hazardous areas, and your emergency exits should be clearly marked and accessible at all times.

 By understanding and fulfilling these responsibilities, you're not just meeting legal requirements – you're creating a safer environment for everyone who uses your stairs.
-Regular monitoring and maintenance of these safety measures helps prevent stair accidents and protects both your visitors and your interests.
+Regular monitoring and maintenance of these safety measures help prevent stair accidents and protect both your visitors and your interests.

 Conclusion